aamrits/interview-questions-prep/javascript.md

 ---
 #### Q26
 ### ✍What is a strict mode in js
-- Strict mode makes it easier to write "secure" JavaScript.
+- Strict mode makes it easier to write **secure** JavaScript.
-- Strict mode changes previously accepted "bad syntax" into real errors.
+- Strict mode changes previously accepted **bad syntax** into real errors.
 - As an example, in normal JavaScript, mistyping a variable name creates a new global variable.
-In "strict" mode, this will throw an error, making it impossible to accidentally create a global variable.
+In **strict** mode, this will throw an error, making it impossible to accidentally create a global variable.

-Using a variable, without declaring it, is not allowed.
+- Using a variable, without declaring it, is not allowed.

 **[⬆](#Questions)**
 ---